Emmotes/ic_spoilers/docs/uriah.md

     "id": 2721,
     "flavour_text": "",
     "description": {
         "desc": "Brother Uriah's Flock are Black Dice Society affiliation members.
-Brother Uriah increases the effect of Doomed in Darkon by $(not_buffed amount)% for each Flock in the formation, stacking multiplicatively."
+Brother Uriah increases the effect of Doomed in Darkon by $(amount)% for each Flock member in the formation, stacking multiplicatively."
     },
     "effect_keys": [
         {